 Watufani M. Poe earned his B.A. from Swarthmore College, his Masters in History and his PhD in Africana Studies from Brown University.
 His manuscript project entitled “Resisting Fragmentation: The Radical Possibilities of Black LGBTQ+ Activism in Brazil and the United States” is an ethnohistoric analysis of Black LGBTQ+ activism in both countries to outline the ways Black LGBTQ people push for freedom across various social movement spaces.
 He is currently a postdoctoral fellow in Black Studies at Amherst College and will begin as an assistant professor at the University of Pittsburgh School of Education in July of 2022.

-Héctor Nicolás Ramos Flores holds a Ph.D. from the University of Minnesota, Twin Cities in Hispanic and Lusophone Literatures and Cultures.
-He is an Assistant Professor of Spanish and Latinx Studies at Colby College in Waterville, ME.
-He researches the intersections of racial discourse, memory, and masculinity in Afro-Latinx and Caribbean communities.
-You can find his most recent article on how the zombie figure complicates human rights discourses through a racialized narrative on the island of Hispaniola in the open access journal Hispanic Issues Online.
-He has a forthcoming article on Afro-Latin American masculinities in Revista de Estudios Hispánicos in the Spring 2022.
+Nicolás Ramos Flores is an Assistant Professor of Spanish at Colby College where he teaches courses in Caribbean and Latinx Studies.
+Ramos Flores researches the intersections of racial discourse, memory, and masculinity in Latinx, Caribbean, and Afro-Latin American communities.
+You can find his most recent article on how the zombie figure complicates human rights discourses through a racialized narrative on the island of Hispaniola in the open access journal Hispanic Issues On Line.
+He also has a forthcoming article on Afro-Latin American masculinities in Revista de Estudios Hispánicos.
+His most recent work analyzes trauma and Puerto Rican identity through the Pulse nightclub massacre commemorations in Orlando, Florida.
+Ramos Flores earned his Ph.D. in Hispanic Literatures, Cultures, and Linguistics at the University of Minnesota in 2019.

 Srijana Shrestha is currently an Assistant Professor in the Department of Psychology at Wheaton College, MA.
 She came to America from Nepal 24 years ago to attend a community college and the academic pursuit ended with a PhD in clinical psychology and women’s studies, with a minor in gerontology, from Pennsylvania State University.
 Srijana worked as a postdoctoral trainee at Baylor College of Medicine, where she learned to integrate her research passion with community activism.
 Her research focuses on improving access to mental health care in Nepal, with a special focus on improving the lives of seniors.